ElectricImp-CSE/SalesForceCellularAssetTracker/README.md

 ## Customization ##

 Settings are all stored as constants.
 Modify to customize the application.
-To save power put the device to sleep between reporting intervals (Note: The impC001 takes ~40s to connect.).
+To save power put the device to sleep between reporting intervals (Note: The impC001 takes ~40s to connect.)

+TODO: add listeners from salesforce (bayeux client) for updating settings (ie temp thresholds, reporting intervals etc)

 # License